Common Japanese Mistakes: Using 気を付けて (Ki o Tsukete)

 B: Yeah, well, see you tomorrow

-Originally, the set 気をつけるmeans “to be careful” in a possible harmful situation: crossing a street, making a fire, cutting some food… For example, mothers say “ki o tsukete ne” to their children when they are using scissors.
-Or, when one is walking on a steep mountain path, someone might say “you could slip easily, ki o tsukete ne”.
+Originally, the set 気をつける means “to be careful” in a possibly harmful situation: crossing a street, making a fire, cutting some food… For example, mothers say “気をつけてね (Ki o Tsukete ne)” to their children when they are using scissors.
+Or, when one is walking on a steep mountain path, someone might say “You could slip easily, 気を付けて (Ki o Tsukete)”.

 If you are interested in studying Japanese in Tokyo, find out more about our school by filling out the form below.